Research Ethics and Data Management Committee

 - The supervisor and student intent to publish the student's research in a journal that requires ethical clearance of the student's research.

-- If one of the two criteria stated above are met, the supervisor and student can apply through G.E.D.
-Started!
+- If one of the two criteria stated above are met, the supervisor and student can apply through the application form.

 - Approval cannot be obtained after a study has been started or conducted.